 Here is a little pulse therapy application I made that I am offering up for free use on this blog.
 This application works on the principle of residual Inhibition – Instructions for use and description of pulses can be found below the application.
-Please feel free to leave comments after using it such as what tones help you best etc —- The working application can be found directly beneath this text. — enjoy
+Please feel free to leave comments after using it such as what tones help you best etc —- The working application can be found directly beneath this text — The application is a flash application — viewers on iphone will not be able to view this app as apple blocks the flash plugin. — enjoy

 This application is made for use with headphones – as it uses high and low pitched sounds – good quality headphones are required to pick up these tones.